ed-conte/personal-literature-review-website/design-plan/design-journey.md

 > Explain how the final organization of content is appropriate for your site's audiences.

-> organizing books into genres is the best and simplest way to catagorize them by subject matter rather than grouping them into arbitrary catagories based on "themes"
+> Organizing books into genres is the most accurate way to catagorize them.
+Grouping the content into arbitrary catagories based on the plot or themes is unpreductive and would cause more confusion than it would inhibit.
+Seperating the overarching theme: historical fiction, into more concise groups based on genre provides the user with the most efficient route to their goal.

 ### Navigation (Milestone 2)
 > Please list the pages you will include in your website's navigation.